Skip to main content

 How Your Child Takes the Test

-Open StudyReel as usual.
+1. Open Timeback as usual.

-Follow the on-screen instructions to launch the test through NWEA's platform.
+4. Follow the on-screen instructions to launch the test through NWEA's platform.

-Your child's name will appear in a dropdown list.
+5. Your child's name will appear in a dropdown list.
 Select it to begin.

 A few things worth knowing before your child sits down: